nhaar/Waddle-Forever/README.md

 The client has ambitious goals, so it is uncertain if they will be met.
 The main goals include:

-* Be fully useable for stamp speedruns
+* Be fully useable for all speedruns
-* Allow exploring any parties
+* Allow exploring any party, event and timestamp in the timeline
 * Allow adding mods easily
-* Allow freedom over the penguins
+* Useable for small servers hosted for friends
 * Have a world of NPCs over the island

-Here is a rough roadmap:
+* Have a complete singleplayer experience and "story mode"

+Prject roadmap:

 - [x] Prerelease -> v0.0.0
     - [x] Login works